 Courtesy of Corel Photography

 There are so many interesting mammals in the tundra, they had to be divided into two groups!
+Herbivores are animals that only eat plants.
 You can read about carnivores here.

 Musk-ox have a unique way to defend themselves.
 They travel in groups of ten to thirty.
 When they feel threaten, the adults gather in a square with the young in the middle.
 With their horns facing out, these large animals can protect themselves from carnivores.

 Caribou look more like an overgrown deer.
 They travel back and forth between the warmer forests and the tundra.
 In the summer they grow soft antlers, which help them release heat.
 By the end of summer, these antlers turn hard and are used for fighting.
 Finally, by mid-winter the antlers fall off.

 There are plenty of little herbivores around as well!
 Lemmings look like really big rats!
 They come in all different colors.
 Lemmings are very important to the tundra food chain.